Nuclear power in Belgium: History

-In 1958 the Brussels World's Fair Expo 58 was to be powered by BR3.
+In 1958, the Brussels World's Fair Expo 58 was to be powered by BR3.
 The reactor was to be built in Brussels, and open to visitors.
 Ultimately safety concerns and administrative problems moved the reactor to the SCK•CEN site.
 The other iconic symbol of the interest in nuclear technology at the time, the Atomium, housed a photo exhibition.

 In 1959, the Trico Center was established in Kinshasa.
 Its TRICO I research reactor was the first nuclear reactor on the African continent.

 The US-built BR3 was connected to the grid in 1962, making it the first pressurized water reactor in Western Europe.

 SCK•CEN played a key role in developing MOX fuel.
 In 1960, near the same site, NV Belgonuclaire, a joint venture between SCK•CEN, Electrabel and Tractebel received its first plutonium from the United States, with the goal of industrially producing MOX fuel.
 In 1963 BR3 was loaded with MOX fuel and was the first reactor in the world to generate electricity this way.

-In 1967 the commercial Chooz-A plant in France, close to the Belgian border, was connected to the grid.
+In 1967, the commercial Chooz-A plant in France, close to the Belgian border, was connected to the grid.
 It had been constructed by a French-Belgian joint venture Sena (Société d'énergie nucléaire Franco-belge des Ardennes) to house a French-Belgian prototype pressurized water reactor, the first one built in Western Europe.
 It was jointly operated and delivered electricity to both countries.

-In 1972 Belgium participated with The Netherlands and Germany in the failed SNR-300 fast breeder reactor.
-In 1973 Belgium and four other European countries formed Eurodif.
+In 1972, Belgium, the Netherlands, and Germany participated in building the failed SNR-300 fast breeder reactor.
+In 1973, Belgium and four other European countries formed Eurodif.

 The first commercial nuclear power plant in Belgium, Doel 1, came into service in 1974.
 Six more reactors were connected to the grid during the following ten years.
 Plans for an eighth reactor were scrapped, instead utilities Electrabel and SPE took a 25% participation in the French Chooz-B nuclear power plant.

-In 1974 Eurochemics ceased reprocessing.
+In 1974, Eurochemics ceased reprocessing.
 In 1987 BR3 was the first pressurized water reactor to be shut down in Europe.
 Decommissioning BR3 and Eurochemic has given Belgium significant expertise in the decommissioning of nuclear sites.

-Currently Belgium is preparing to contribute to Generation IV reactor research through the MYRRHA project.
+Belgium is currently preparing to contribute to Generation IV reactor research through the MYRRHA project.